 Looks pretty bleak, right?
 Well that is why it’s important to have an industry veteran on your side – like an agent.

-Whichever route you choose to go, the best place to start is the Toy & Game Inventor Conference (T&G Con) in Chicago which is always held the Thursday and Friday before the Chicago Toy and Game Fair (ChiTAG) which is the weekend right before Thanksgiving.
+Whichever route you choose to go, I personally think the best place to start is the Toy & Game Inventor Conference (T&G Con) in Chicago, which is always held the Thursday and Friday before the Chicago Toy and Game Fair (ChiTAG) (which is the weekend right before Thanksgiving.)
 You’ll meet tons of industry experts including buyers, inventors (including me) and inventor relations people, like the guys from Hasbro — and it’s the only time they’re available to meet with people outside the “inventor community.”

-The conference covers topics from how to get started, to how to publish your game, and what to do once you sell your idea.
-It’s an amazing resource and unbelievable that one event was able to get all of these experts and industry gurus in the same place at the same time.
+The conference covers topics from how to get started, to how to publish your game, licensing, working with distributers and buyers — and the list goes on.
+It’s an amazing resource and unbelievable that one event is able to get all of these experts and industry gurus in the same place at the same time.
 It’s run by Mary Couzin and I asked her what compelled her to start it.
 She said:

 “I started T&GCon to help toy and game inventors.
 It is a natural extension of DiscoverGames.com, which is the largest co-op of Indie Board Game Inventors in the World.
 I wish it had been around when I started as a board game designer; it would have saved me a lot of time and money.”

-Even if you want to go the agent route, Mary has put together a must-see event for any person who has a game idea and wants to grow it.
+Even if you want to go the agent route (and there are some there you can meet with), Mary has put together a must-see event for any person who has a game idea and wants to grow it.
 Hope to see you all there!